 When someone passes away, dealing with their estate involves more than just grief and paperwork.
 Executors must navigate probateĀ –Ā the process of proving aĀ Will and securing authority to manage the estate.
 Increasingly, the first surprise is just how much probate costs.Ā

-Filing fees across Australia range from $0 in the ACT to more than $17,000 in Victoria for high-value estates.
+Filing fees across Australia range from $0 for estates valued under $50,000 in the ACT, to more than $17,500 in Victoria for high-value estates.
 On top of that, legal costs are often charged by the hour, though many firms now offer fixed fees for standard probate applications.Ā

 For families and family businesses where assets are often illiquid, these costs can present a real challenge.Ā